-9. Storage Tank: Using a lifting device, lift the tank onto the roof.
-Position the storage tank in place above the solar collectors, locating central to the solar collectors before sliding it down onto the tank to collector spacers (8) or the tank / collector rail (not shown) if the installation is on a solar frame.
+Solar Storage Tank Positioning: Using a lifting device, lift the tank onto the roof.
+Position the solar storage tank in place above the solar collectors, locating central to the solar collectors before sliding it down onto the Tank to Collector spacers (8) or tank / collector rail if the installation is on a solar frame.